UnravelTEC/stadtteilplan/README.md

 * icons are defined in css (path: .my-div-icon.*)
 * in .geojson source, a tag "kategorie" matches the css class -> name categories according to css classnames guidelines (short: only lowercase english letters)
+* human-readable category name is defined in taxonomy.json

+## Popup template

+is defined in index.html

 ## Forks